 This new series further explores James' interest in the balance between intention and chance, establishing clear parameters, such as the restriction of making each painting from the same 89 colours, and setting pre-determined rules against the possibility of a mark made at random, its relative height within the overall structure sometimes dertermined by the throw of a dice.
 These are systems-based paintings that accept, indeed celebrate, the human fallibility that is at their heart.
 The system is essential, but it is never in complete control, so that the closer you look the more individual, and indeed hand-made, they become.

 A selection of Hugonin's work was shown at the De La Warr Pavilion, Bexhill-on-Sea which then toured to BALTIC, Gateshead in 2006.
 Recent exhibitions include Chance Finds Us (2014), Middlesborough Institute of Modern Art, the touring exhibition Walk On (2013-2014), James Hugonin and Detelf Orlopp (2019), Galerie Hoffmann, Friedberg,The Art of Collaboration (2019), The Heong Gallery, Cambridge and Layered Space: Hatty Buchanan, Rachel Duckhouse, James Hugonin (2020), Leicester Print Workshop, Leicester.

-James Hugonin's current solo exhibition at Ingleby reuintes seven of the eight paintings from the series collectively titled Fluctuations in Elliptical Form, a series of paintings that was begun in 2015 and completed at the end of 2021, were reunited for a major solo exhibition at Ingleby in January 2022.
+James Hugonin's series collectively titled Fluctuations in Elliptical Form, a series of paintings that was begun in 2015 and completed at the end of 2021, were reunited for a major solo exhibition at Ingleby in January 2022.